Southern California nest cam eagle flies for 1st time

 BIG BEAR LAKE, Calif.
-(AP) — A young bald eagle that the public watched hatch online in a Southern California mountain nest has finally made its first flight from the nest.
+(AP) — A young bald eagle that the public watched hatch online in a Southern California mountain nest has finally made its first flight.

 San Bernardino National Forest spokesman Zach Behrens says the juvenile male let out a call at 6:19 a.m.
 Tuesday and flew off screen.